How “The Common Sense Approach To Sell Real Estate” Creates Max Profit For Homesellers!

 The answer is obvious, isn’t it?
 The coach’s concept: “The aggregation of marginal gains.”
 As the author points out, “It’s easy to overestimate the importance of one defining moment and underestimate the value of making better decisions on a daily basis.”

 And, also states, “Almost every habit that you have—good or bad—is the result of many small decisions over time.
 And yet, how easily we forget this when we want to make a change.
 So often we convince ourselves that change is only meaningful if there is some large, visible outcome associated with it.
-Whether it is losing weight, building a business, traveling the world or any other goal, we often put pressure on ourselves to make some earth-shattering improvement that everyone will talk about.
+Whether it is losing weight, building a business, travelling the world or any other goal, we often put pressure on ourselves to make some earth-shattering improvement that everyone will talk about.
 Meanwhile, improving by just 1% isn’t notable (and sometimes it isn’t even noticeable).
 But it can be just as meaningful, especially in the long run.”

 After all, isn’t that how Warren Buffett became one of the world’s richest people?
 Not overnight.
 But through the power of consistently good decisions and compound interest.
 Small regular improvements. aggregated together.
 Compounded over time.

 Again, it didn’t happen overnight.
-But his well documented approach to investing – rooted in common sense – is what turned Buffett’s portfolio from 3 shares of Cities Service, an oil service company, at the ripe age of 11—into, 75 years later, a personal fortune of $72.5 billion.
+But his well-documented approach to investing – rooted in common sense – is what turned Buffett’s portfolio from 3 shares of Cities Service, an oil service company, at the ripe age of 11—into, 75 years later, a personal fortune of $72.5 billion.
 Or, to truly grasp the size of that number. . . stated more profoundly — 72,500 million dollars.

 Well, when selling your home.
 The path to maximum profit, no different than winning the Tour de France or engineering a massive portfolio, isn’t done with one epic, noticeable decision.
 It is, instead, the aggregation of many small decisions that serve to do three things: eliminate fundamental mistakes, increase your sale price and reduce your selling expenses.